The Messy Failure Of The Freedom Agenda

 Jennifer Wiens is a writer and TV producer.

-But ask anyone who works with hoarders and they'll all tell you the same thing; you can't change the behavior by force.
-Sure, you can lock the hoarder out of their house while you forcibly throw away the trash.
-Yet once the hoarder is free again they'll start piling up the wreckage once more.
+But ask anyone who works with hoarders, and they'll all tell you the same thing: You can't change the behavior by force.
+Sure, you can lock hoarders out of their homes while you forcibly throw away the trash.
+Yet once the hoarder is free again, the wreckage will start piling up once more.
 Come back in a few years, and it will be the same old mess.

-The other way to cure the problem is to have the hoarder actually tackle the issue themselves, to see how they are trapped by their own debris, and to want to make a change.
+The other way to cure the problem is to have the hoarder actually tackle the issue himself, to see how he is trapped by his own debris and to want to make a change.
 This way is slower, less dramatic.
-No clean sweep, no "ta da" moment as the overly-helpful cleaner unveils a sparkling room.
+No clean sweep, no "ta da" moment as the overly helpful cleaner unveils a sparkling room.
 But it's more meaningful.

-That's what we are seeing in Cairo; the chaotic push and pull of millions of Egyptians deciding to clean their own country's mess up.
+That's what we are seeing in Cairo — the chaotic push and pull of millions of Egyptians deciding to clean up their own country's mess.
 Maybe it will work, maybe not.
 Maybe once the disarray of a shoddy presidency and its secret police are cleared away, new problems and issues will be uncovered.
 But it's the Egyptian people who will deal with that.